foxcpp/maddy/docs/faq.md

 ## How maddy SMTP server compares to ZoneMTA?

 maddy SMTP server has a lot of similarities to ZoneMTA.
-Both have powerful mechanisms for message routing (altought designed differently).
+Both have powerful mechanisms for message routing (although designed differently).

 maddy does not require MongoDB server for deployment.